Your cosmic curiosity and passion for meteors is out of this world!

 Your passion for planet watching is as vast and mesmerizing as the universe itself

-Your moon phase fascination shows your appreciation for celestial beauty.
+Your moon phase fascination is enchanting and shows your poetic soul.

 Missing something?